wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-manage-jobs-u2.md

 <properties
-   pageTitle="Exibir e gerenciar trabalhos do StorSimple | Microsoft Azure" description="Descreve a página de Trabalhos do serviço StorSimple Manager e como usá-la para controlar os trabalhos de backup recentes, atuais e agendados." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent, current, and scheduled backup jobs." services="storsimple" documentationCenter="NA" authors="alkohli"